 Staphylococcus aureus is associated with significant morbidity if not treated early in the course of infection .
-There is growing recognition that methicillin-resistant S. aureus (MRSA) is a cause of sepsis not only in hospitalized patients, but also in community dwelling individuals without recent hospitalization [70,71].
+There is growing recognition that methicillin-resistant S. aureus (MRSA) is a cause of sepsis not only in hospitalized patients, but also in community dwelling individuals without recent hospitalization [92,93].
 For these reasons, we recommend that severely ill patients presenting with sepsis of unclear etiology be treated with intravenous vancomycin (adjusted for renal function) until the possibility of MRSA sepsis has been excluded.
 Potential alternative agents to vancomycin (eg, daptomycin for non-pulmonary MRSA, linezolid, ceftaroline) should be considered for patients with refractory or virulent MRSA, or a contraindication to vancomycin.
 These agents are discussed separately.
-(See "Treatment of invasive methicillin-resistant Staphylococcus aureus infections in adults", section on 'Bacteremia' and "Treatment of hospital-acquired, ventilator-associated, and healthcare-associated pneumonia in adults", section on 'Methicillin-resistant Staphylococcus aureus'.)
+(See "Methicillin-resistant Staphylococcus aureus (MRSA) in adults: Treatment of bacteremia and osteomyelitis", section on 'Bacteremia' and "Treatment of hospital-acquired, ventilator-associated, and healthcare-associated pneumonia in adults", section on 'Methicillin-resistant Staphylococcus aureus'.)

 In our practice, if Pseudomonas is an unlikely pathogen, we favor combining vancomycin with one of the following: